4km3/hms/docs/day2/microservices/slides/EvolutionaryArchitecture.md

 ### Change the metaphor

-* I think the architect metaphor is evil.
+* The architect's metaphor bring to our minds this ideas:
-The idea of someone who draws up detailed plans for others to interpret, and expects this to be carried out.
+  * The idea of someone who draws up detailed plans for others to interpret.
+  * Diagram after diagram created with a view to inform the construction of the perfect system.
+  * Someone utterly devoid of any understanding as to how hard it will be to implement.

+---

+* The town planner metaphor
-The town planner does his best to anticipate these changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
+  * The town planner does his best to anticipate these changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
-* More than one person has likened a city to a living creature.
+  * Town planners likened a city to a living creature.
   * The city changes over time.
 It shifts and evolves as its occupants use it in different ways, or as external forces shape it.

 ---